nqnga-0502/Nga_portfolio/README.md

 # [Project 1: AdventureWorks Customer Segmentation Analysis](https://github.com/nqnga-0502/AventureWorks-CustomerSegmentation)
-- The target of this project is to indentify the Customer segmentation and profiling and extract valuable information from raw data available in the databases
+- The target of this project is to identify the Customer segmentation and profiling and extract valuable information from raw data available in the databases
 - Data was taken from the [AdventureWorks2019](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) public dataset
 - Data processing and visualization with Power PI
   ## Result Overview